codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

-Notice that here we use a [Codefresh variable]({{site.baseurl}}/docs/pipelines/variables/) as the value of the `image` property in the last step.
+We use a [Codefresh variable]({{site.baseurl}}/docs/pipelines/variables/) as the value of the `image` property in the last step.
 This will make the unit test execute in the same Docker container that was created in the second step of the pipeline.

 {%
   include image.html